relay utah 7-1-1

 What is 7-1-1?

-7-1-1 is the statewide and nationwide telephone relay number that connects standard (voice) telephone users with the deaf, hard of hearing, and/or speech disabled people who use text telephones (TTY's).
-Simply dial 7-1-1 to connect with Relay Utah, or 888-346-3162 for Spanish Relay Utah.
-You will be connected to a relay operator who will connect you with the TTY user you are trying to reach, relay your message to the TTY user, and then relay the response.
-If you have never participated in a relay call before, the operator will talk you through the simple process.
+7-1-1 is the statewide and nationwide telephone relay number that connects standard (voice) telephone users with the deaf, hard of hearing, and/or speech challenged people who use specialized relay equipment.
+Simply dial 7-1-1 to connect with the Relay Service, or 888-346-3162 for Spanish Relay Utah.
+You will be connected to a relay Call Assistant (CA), who will connect you with the person you are trying to reach, the CA will relay your message to the deaf, hard of hearing, and/or speech disabled individual, and then relay their response.

 Here are some phrases that will help the relay operator.